 The merger is accounted for as a transfer of assets under common control in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
 Under this method of accounting, LLIT did not meet the definition of a business as of the close of the transaction and was considered a group of assets.
-Newegg was deemed to be the receiving entity in the common control transaction, consequently, the transaction is treated similar to a recapitalization of Newegg Inc. Accordingly, the consolidated assets, liabilities and results of operations of Newegg Inc. became the historical financial cash, cash equivalents and restricted cash of \$11.4 million, marketable securities of \$0.2 million, and prepaid and other assets of \$0.5 million.
+Newegg was deemed to be the receiving entity in the common control transaction, consequently, the transaction is treated similar to a recapitalization of Newegg Inc. Accordingly, received by Newegg on May 19, 2021 was approximately \$8.4 million.
+The assets were primarily comprised of cash, cash equivalents and restricted cash of \$11.4 million, marketable securities of \$0.2 million, and prepaid and other assets of \$0.5 million.
 The liabilities received were primarily comprised of warrant liabilities of \$1.2 million and accrued expenses and other liabilities of \$2.5 million.